adam-bunce/CSCI2000U-final-project/README.md

 ## Acknowledgements

-This project was submitted as the final course project for CSCI 2000U “Scientific Data Analysis” during Fall 2021.
-The authors certify that the work in this repository is original.
+<i>This project was submitted as the final course project for CSCI 2000U “Scientific
+Data Analysis” during Fall 2021.
+The authors certify that the work in this repository is original.</i>

 # README
 <b>Installation:</b><br>